pondrejk/dizzer/chap4-case_study_1.md

 Within the confinement of the hexagonal grid it is straightforward to re-calculate the average value per each hexagon once user selects or deselects a topic or adjusts weights.
 Technically, the calculation is defined using the mapbox-gl style definition language that consumes the weight attributes from the application's state, an is recalculated and re-rendered upon any state change (once user interacts with the interface).
 This process does not require pulling any additional data from the tile server, it is working solely with data already available on the client.

 Additional layers were included to provide spatial context: road network, water bodies and green spaces.
 All these layers sit on top of the hexagonal grid.
-This demonstrates one of the advantages of using vector tiles in WebGl-based rendering environment: the order of layers can be chosen freely by the application developer.
+This demonstrates one of the advantages of using vector tiles in WebGL-based rendering environment: the order of layers can be chosen freely by the application developer.
 Had we been using a raster-tile base layer, we would have to put the grid on top of it.
 Then to make the base even visible, we would have to lower the opacity of the thematic layer, with implications to the overall legibility.

 The supplementary layers not only ease the orientation in the area, but also help to understand some spatial patterns, for example the dependence of noise or public transport layers on the road network is obvious.
 Also, the development potential in the area south to the center is apparent on several map variants.